Jim Provenzano: Later career

-In 2018, he contracted with Beautiful Dreamer Press to publish his sixth novel, Now I'm Here, with a September 2018 publication.
-Set mostly in rural Ohio in the 1970s and 1980s, it focuses on the lives of Joshua, a gay piano prodigy who gains fame for his piano solo version of Queen's "Bohemian Rhapsody," and his relationship with David, the son of a pumpkin farmer.
+In 2018, he published Now I'm Here.
+Set mostly in rural Ohio in the 1970s and 1980s, it focuses on a gay piano prodigy who gains fame for his piano solo version of Queen's "Bohemian Rhapsody," and his relationship with the son of a pumpkin farmer.
+In 2020 he released Finding Tulsa, the faux-memoir of gay film director Stan Grozniak, who reconnects with his teenage crush from a 1970s summer theatre production of the musical Gypsy.